melli79/mathGames/Readme.md

 ## Corner Reduction

 Given a painting, i.e. a matrix of size $m\times n$ filled with 0s and 1s.
 A corner is a $2\times2$ square filled with 3x 1s and 1x 0 or 3x 0s and 1x 1.
-An operation consists of taking any non-homogeneous $2\times2$ subsquare and make it homogeneous, i.e. with either 4x 0s or 4x 1s.
+An operation consists of taking any non-homogeneous $2\times2$ sub-square and make it homogeneous, i.e. with either 4x 0s or 4x 1s.

 Q1:  What is the minimum number of corners you can produce in any painting?